3450 Fourteenth Street

 Riverside, CA 92501

 Mark W. Thompson is a partner in the Riverside office of Atkinson, Andelson, Loya, Ruud & Romo, primarily representing public school districts and Boards of Education in the areas of general education law, governance matters including the Brown Act and Public Records Act, certificated and classified employee discipline and reductions in force, harassment and discrimination complaints, grievances, collective bargaining and contract administration.
 He represents districts before PERB, OCR, DFEH, EEOC and OAH, and in state and federal courts.
 He also advises on copyright, trademark, licensing and other intellectual property matters.

 Mr. Thompson received his Bachelor of Science degree in chemical engineering from California State University, Long Beach, where he was named Outstanding Graduating Engineer.
-He received his Juris Doctor from Whittier Law School, where he was a member of the Whittier Law Review and received a CALI Award for Excellence in Trademarks and Unfair Competition.
+After working for several years in the aerospace industry, he received his Juris Doctor from Whittier Law School, where he was a member of the Whittier Law Review and received a CALI Award for Excellence in Trademarks and Unfair Competition.

 Publications and Speaking Engagements

 Mr. Thompson presents at workshops and conferences on various subjects in education, employment and labor, governance, and copyright law, and is a trainer for AB 1825 sexual harassment avoidance and in the FRISK® Documentation Model.
+He trains public agencies on boardsmanship, the Brown Act, ethics and conflicts of interest, investigations, and employee discipline.
 He is a frequent contributor to firm publications and is a featured presenter for the Inland Personnel Council.